ARTICLE CATEGORIES

 • Blood vessel damage.

-This osmotic characteristic makes it especially useful as a laxative, which would explain the common compliant of gas, bloating, and other digestive issues after eating foods sweetened with this and other alcohol-sugars.
+This osmotic characteristic makes it especially useful as a laxative, which would explain the common complaint of gas, bloating, and other digestive issues after eating foods sweetened with this and other alcohol-sugars.
 Ultimately, because of its chemical constitution, sorbitol is not used by the body, so it takes a long time for the body to rid itself of the sugar molecule.
 As more food items are made with sorbitol and consumed by diabetics, combined with the accelerated conversion of glucose, sorbitol can build up over time.

 Calorie Counters & Diabetics Beware!

-Diabetics and those counting calories should give serious consideration to the dangers of not only sorbitol, but all artificial sweeteners.
+Diabetics and those counting calories should give serious consideration to the dangers of not only sorbitol but all artificial sweeteners.
 Like many medical interventions, artificial sweeteners were initially recommended by diabetes organizations and MDs globally only to be retracted as “dangerous” due to the inherent risks.
 Sadly, millions of people have been affected by this misguided advice with irrevocable negative effects.
 Organizations like American Diabetes Services are now stating that,

 “In general, you should try to avoid eating or drinking too many products with artificial sweeteners.
 Opt for those with natural sugar substitutes instead.”

-The irony of it all is quite disheartening because all the damage ensued by artificial sweetener consumption was directly caused by organizations like this who once heralded these toxins as “safe.”
-The question begging to be asked is, “What’s next?”
+The irony of it all is quite disheartening because all the damage that ensued by artificial sweetener consumption was directly caused by organizations like this that once heralded these toxins as “safe.”
+The question begging to be asked is, “What's next?”
 What new chemical invention today is being widely accepted and recommended only to be shunned later on at the risk of millions of naive and unquestioning people?

 Choose Safe, Natural Sweeteners

-There are very safe and natural options diabetics and those wanting to lose weight can utilize.
-For example, increasingly gaining popularity and becoming more common in processed foods and non-milk substitutes, stevia is a zero calorie herbal sweetener that will not increase blood glucose levels, and has a delightfully pleasant flavor.
-Now, pretty much available in health and generic grocery stores in processed, powered forms the plants themselves are very easy to grow in most climates and are do not require much maintenance.
+There are very safe and natural options that diabetics and those wanting to lose weight can utilize.
+For example, increasingly gaining popularity and becoming more common in processed foods and non-milk substitutes, stevia is a zero-calorie herbal sweetener that will not increase blood glucose levels, and has a delightfully pleasant flavor.

 Next to stevia, the best natural sweeteners are: